-Travel Sketches: Preclass
+Travel Sketches I: Preclass

 Welcome to the preclass lesson!
 Here you’ll find out about what you need for this course – much of which you can adapt – or you may already own!
 I try to keep the mini classes to a lesser supply investment where possible.